Victor Ponta: Beginnings, election to parliament and ministerial post

 According to Ponta, his family, originally called Ponte, originated in Trieste, now in Italy, and reached Transylvania around the turn of the 20th century in order to help build a road from Pecica to Nădlac commissioned by the Austro-Hungarian authorities.
 He has also claimed ancestry from the village of Moscopole located in Albania, accounting for the Aromanian descent on his maternal side.
-Victor Ponta was born in Bucharest, completing secondary studies in 1991 at the city's Ion Neculce High School.
+Ponta was born in Bucharest, completing secondary studies in 1991 at the city's Ion Neculce High School.
 In 1995, he graduated from the University of Bucharest's Law faculty.
 He received a degree from the Carol I National Defence University in 2002, and in 2003 received a doctorate in Criminal Law from the University of Bucharest and a master's degree in Political Management from the Social Democratic Institute.
 He has written several books in his field, including one on the International Criminal Court, the subject of his doctoral thesis.
 Between 1996 and 1998, and since 2002, he has taught Criminal Law at the Romanian-American University.
 From 1995 to 1998, Ponta worked as a prosecutor handling cases at the Sector 1 courthouse.
 From 1998 to 2001, he was a prosecutor at the Supreme Court of Justice in the anti-corruption division, in particular dealing with economic and financial crimes.
 From 2000 to 2001, he coordinated the Bureau for Combating Money Laundering.

 In April 2002, Cristian Panait, a prosecutor involved in cases connected to then-Prime Minister Adrian Năstase, fell from the third-floor window of his home.
 He died the following day, and the incident was ruled a suicide a day later.
 The following January, his aunt filed suit to contest the fact that no charges were filed, claiming his superiors pushed him toward suicide.
 The complained also mentioned Panait's fellow prosecutor Ponta, claiming the former had told her, "that dog Victor Ponta did me in".
 She also said the two had been friends until Panait accused Ponta of influence peddling due to what he saw as the latter's involvement with underworld figures.
 In reply, Ponta mentioned he had called for the investigation into Panait's death to be reopened, stating the two had not met for some six months before that event, and that there had been no breach in their friendship.
 Prior to the 2012 legislative election, opposition campaigner Adriean Videanu charged that Ponta's "blackmail" and "threats" had pushed Panait to kill himself.